 Intuition is your new superpower.
 Most often, you WILL have an instinctual sense of what`s going well and what`s not.

 Deep down, you will find what feels right for you and your baby, even if it is against popular advice.

 For example, my second would not let me swaddle him and only wanted to sleep on his tummy.
 I let him and it was cool. (yes, I did own one of those Angel Care monitors) However, with the first and third, I did not feel ok doing it, so they slept on their backs.
 Go figure.
 The only way I can explain this is intuition.

 When you are worried and have a question, it is not embarrassing to call your pediatrician or lactation nurse.
 If they tell you everything seems ok but you are still not at peace, keep pressing.
 You know you and your baby best!

 Maternal instinct is a God-given gift to mothers and babies, so use it!

-I hope you find these tips useful in helping you know how to survive your first week with baby!
+I hope you find these tips useful in helping you know how to survive your first week after bringing baby home!

 After you get the hang of it, come back and tell me what else would you add to my list!